 Week 8: Speed it up

 Take your 4th exam and build your solutions.
 There should be fewer weaknesses by now.
 Any spare time you have during the week can be spent on weaknesses.
-I used the second of the PPi2Pass Practice Exams I bought for this week.
+I used the second of the PPi2Pass Practice Exams I bought (AZ Link) for this week.

 Week 9: Last one!